Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Latent Ising modeling for temporal transitions

-The sequence of latent indicators $\gamma_{h,t}$ determines the time-varying activations of the latent base matrices in the VAR model \eqref{eq:TV-VAR}--\eqref{eq:VAR-reduction}.
-Hidden Markov Models based on homogeneous temporal transitions have been used in recent neuroimaging literature to describe temporal variations of functional connectivity patterns \citep{Baker2014HMMfasttransient, Vidaurre12827, warnick2018bayesian}.
-Here, we propose an Ising prior specification on the time domain that retains the Markovian dependence but does allow to model the time-varying activations as a function of only two parameters for each of the bases, one parameter capturing general sparsity and the other capturing the strength of dependence between adjacent time points.
+The sequence of latent indicators $\gamma_{h,t}$ determines the time-varying activations of the base matrices in the VAR model \eqref{eq:TV-VAR}--\eqref{eq:VAR-reduction}.
+To model this latent process, we propose an innovative use of the Ising model in the time domain.
+This approach encodes a Markovian dependence but allows modeling the time-varying activations as a function of only two parameters for each $h=1, \ldots, H$: one parameter captures general sparsity, and the other captures the strength of dependence between adjacent time points.
 More specifically, we assume that, independently for each $h$, the binary state process $(\gamma_{h,t})_{t > P}$ is characterized by joint probability mass functions